Horizon (video game series): Lego Horizon Adventures

+Horizon Steel Frontiers

+Horizon Steel Frontiers is the fifth installment in the Horizon series.
+It is an MMORPG developed and published by NCSoft for Microsoft Windows, Android and iOS under license from Sony Interactive Entertainment, and was initially announced in November 2025.
+It is set in a new region called the Deadlands, a location inspired by Arizona and New Mexico.
+Unlike previous installments, Steel Frontiers is the first game to not be released on PlayStation 5, as well as the first game to include a character creator.

 Other appearances

-The series is referenced in other video games where Aloy appears as a playable character in the PlayStation 4 version of Monster Hunter: World and makes a cameo appearance in Astro's Playroom.
-Aloy was added to Fortnite Battle Royale on April 15, 2021, for the Chapter 2, Season 6 "Primal" event.
+The series is referenced in other video games, where Aloy appears as a playable character in the PlayStation 4 version of Monster Hunter: World and makes a cameo appearance in Astro's Playroom and in Astro Bot, with a full level based on the Horizon universe in the latter.
+Aloy was added to Fortnite Battle Royale on 15 April 2021, for the Chapter 2, Season 6 "Primal" event.
 A limited time "Aloy Cup" was available to PlayStation players, while a "Team Up!" mode with Lara Croft from Tomb Raider was added.
 She received an extra style called Ice Hunter, which is only available to players that own a PlayStation 5. but can be used across all consoles when unlocked.
 In September 2021, Aloy was given out as a free character for PS4 and PS5 players of the game Genshin Impact, while players on other platforms received her for free in October 2021.
 In the game, she is a Bow user of the Cryo element.

 Other media and adaptations

-The Horizon franchise includes various types of media and adaptations outside of the video games, including comics, a board game, and a television series.
+The Horizon franchise includes various types of media and adaptations outside of the video games, including comics, a board game, and a feature film.

 Comic series adaptation

 The Horizon universe was adapted into a comic book in 2020, with the release of Horizon Zero Dawn: The Sunhawk.
 The comic book bridges the gap between Horizon Zero Dawn and Forbidden West.
-A second comic, called Liberation, was released in 2022.
+A second comic set during the events of the first game, called Horizon Zero Dawn: Liberation, was released in 2021.
+The last volume was released on 5 January 2022.

 Board game adaptation

 A licensed board game was released in 2020.
-The co-operative board game, created by SteamForge, includes story elements that take place right after Horizon: Zero Dawn.
+The co-operative board game, created by Steamforged Games, includes story elements that take place right after Horizon: Zero Dawn.

-Television series
+Scrapped television adaptation

-In May 2022, it was announced that a streaming television series adaptation is in development at PlayStation Productions and Sony Pictures Television for Netflix, with Steve Blackman developing the series.
-Aloy will be one of the main characters in the series.
+In May 2022, it was announced that a live-action television series adaptation was in development at PlayStation Productions and Sony Pictures Television for Netflix, with Steve Blackman developing the series.
+Aloy was expected to be one of the main characters in the series.
+By January 2024, writing was underway on the series.
+The series was cancelled in July 2024.

+Film adaptation

+In January 2025, Sony announced that a film adaptation of Horizon Zero Dawn was in the works at PlayStation Productions and Columbia Pictures.